influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/k8s-libsonnet/docs/1.19/autoscaling/v2beta1/crossVersionObjectReference.md

 withName(name)
 ```

-Name of the referent; More info: http://kubernetes.io/docs/user-guide/identifiers#names
+"Name of the referent; More info: http://kubernetes.io/docs/user-guide/identifiers#names"